fbpx

 Before exporting XML for SendToX translation

 It is strongly recommended that the media files are online and have identical file paths (drive names, folder structures and file names) to avoid problems with relinking media in Final Cut Pro.
 If working between two Macs, you may need to consolidate media to an external drive and reconnect any unconnected media before exporting XML.
-To avoid this issue Final Cut Pro 7 and Final Cut Pro may be installed on the same Mac — see support.apple.com/kb/HT4722 for details.
+To avoid this issue Premiere Pro and Final Cut Pro should be installed on the same Mac.
+Similarly, Final Cut Pro 7 and Final Cut Pro may be installed on the same Mac — see support.apple.com/kb/HT4722 for details.

 If you have multi-camera sequences in your Premiere Pro sequence, you will get a warning in the Premiere Pro Translation Report that they were “skipped because multicam sequences are not supported in FCP XML export”.
 Since Premiere Pro does not export multi-camera sequences, the work-around is to either turn off multicam for the clips (deselect Multi-Camera > Enable) or flatten them (Multi-Camera > Flatten).